 The light from the surroundings falls through a small hole into the windowless room.
 This projects the landscape into the room as if through the lens of a camera.
 Of course, this method works best in fine weather.
 The new building was also awarded the Beton21 architecture prize.

-The God Tamangur is the highest continuous Swiss stone pine forest in Europe As in the nearby national park, no trees are felled here and fallen trees are left lying.
-Nature takes care of itself here.
+The God Tamangur is the highest contiguous larch forest in Europe.
+Just like in the nearby national park, no trees are cut down here and fallen ones are left as they are.
+Nature takes care of itself in this area.

-Besides the stone pines, some of which are several hundred years old, larches and junipers also grow in the undergrowth.
-As a natural forest reserve surrounded by a moor conservation area, the area is unique in Switzerland.
-The God Tamangur is best reached on a hike from S-Charl to Lü.
-You can practically get to these two starting points by Postauto.
+Alongside the larches, some of which are several hundred years old, you can also find larch and juniper growing in the underbrush.
+Surrounded by a peatland protection area, this nature reserve is unique in Switzerland.
+The best way to reach God Tamangur is by hiking from S-Charl to Lü.
+You can easily get to these starting points by Postbus.

 The Swiss stone pine (lat.
 Pinus Cembra) is also popularly called Arve, Arbe or Zirbe.
 The Swiss stone pine is an evergreen conifer from the pine family.
 As a distinguishing feature, the Swiss stone pine produces five needles per bud, while the Scots pine produces two.